zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/maintaining-a-liferay-dxp-installation/patching-liferay/updating-liferay-portal-ce.md

 1. Install the new Portal CE GA release to a new location or source control branch.

-1. Migrate your Portal CE files to the new location, making sure to point your new server at your current DXP database.
+1. Migrate your apps, plugins and modules, and any files that you've created or customized (e.g., `portal-ext.properties`, `web.xml`, and OSGi `.config` files) to the new location/branch.

 1. Clean up DXP cache.

     Delete the `[Liferay Home]/osgi/state` folder.

     ```bash
-    cd [Liferay Home]
-    rm -rf osgi/state
+    rm -rf [Liferay Home]/osgi/state
     ```

     Empty the `[Liferay Home]/work` folder.